TheArturthur/CoppermindScraper/Cosmere/Sadees.md

 ## Appearance and Personality
 Little of the Sunmaker's personality is known.
 He is an ambitious man, constantly going above and beyond on tasks others thought impossible.
 He is a lover of battle and considers it to be a great game.
 There is a streak of cruelty to his conquests, with Sadees killing thousands to achieve his dream of a unified Roshar.
+He is insane and has a tendency to kill even ordinary citizens in his conquest, such as in the genocide he instituted against the Azish people.
+He has little tolerance for other cultures, claiming that the Azish were uncivilized since they did not use [[Lighteyes\|eye color]] as a basis for their social hierarchy.
 Nothing is known of the Sunmaker's physical appearance, beyond the fact that he refused to wear a crown.
 The man wielded a hooked [[Shardblade\|Shardblade]] known as [[Oathbringer (Shardblade)\| Oathbringer]].

 ## History